Siddharth-Varada/Email-Campaign/README.md

 # Email-Campaign.
-Used KPI's to suggest a strategy for email campaign on Tableau using three customer segments
+Used KPI's to suggest a strategy for email campaign on Tableau using three customer segments.